What is managed backup?

 This means businesses are getting more familiar with and comfortable ‘renting' IT solutions through the cloud.
 The challenge is that they can get too comfortable, which presents an opportunity for service providers that deliver managed cloud backup.
 Here's how:

 Always-on solutions (like Microsoft 365, Google Workspace, and Salesforce.com) can create a false sense of security.
 Organizations need to understand that SaaS companies are focused on maintaining their own infrastructure and applications uptime, ensuring services are always available to their subscribers.
 However, they are not concerned with protecting the customer data that lives within those applications.

-That’s where managed cloud service providers come in, providing clarity on how certain IT services work, potential gaps, and how their services – like managing an organization’s entire cloud backup strategy – can help bridge those by providing an essential safety net that ensures business continuity, efficiency, and security.
+That's where managed cloud service providers come in, providing clarity on how certain IT services work.
+They concentrate on potential gaps, and how their services – like managing an organization's entire cloud backup and recovery strategy – can help bridge those, by providing an essential safety net that ensures business continuity, efficiency, and security.